 But as long as you're able to essentially control yourself and not threaten illegal activity or go into the racial and religious epithets, you have a welcome place here.

-Now, before I get into that, because there's a lot of stuff coming in, a lot of breaking news, a lot of stuff I want to hit coming up at the bottom of the hour, I've got to talk about something.
+Now, before I get into that, because there's a lot of stuff coming in, a lot of breaking news, a lot of stuff I want to hit coming up at the bottom of the hour.

-That covered the financial documents that Alex and InfoWars turned over in the process of discovery in the phase of the Sandy Hook case they're in.
+Sebastian Murdoch on Friday released an article that covered the financial documents that Alex and Infowars turned over in the process of discovery in the phase of the Sandy Hook case they're in.

-Which is fair, but it also leads to a number of inaccurate and possibly just hasty conclusions that I'd like to touch on before Alex even gets into this.
+The headline is, quote, Alex Jones' Infowars store made $165 million over three years records show, which is fair, but it also leads to a number of inaccurate and possibly just hasty conclusions that I'd like to touch on before Alex even gets into this.

 The first thing is that this spreadsheet that was covered in the story, it only reflects sales numbers.

-This says nothing about profit or actual money brought in by Infowars above expenses.
+This says nothing about profit or actual money brought in by InfoWars above expenses.

-So the actual amount this money reflects Infowars bringing in could be a number that's within a range, and it's really hard to determine where we are inside that range.
+It's very unclear from the available information what kind of profit margin Alex has on these sales, so the actual amount this money reflects InfoWars bringing in could be a number that's within a range, and it's really hard to determine where we are inside that range.

 People don't engage in this kind of shithead grifting that Alex does if it's not massively profitable.